TabbycatDebate/tabbycat/docs/guide/scaling.rst

     - Closely related to this is the Throughput tab which shows how many pages your site is serving a second.
 Normally this is not particularly interesting, however note that the red part of the bar graph shows the amount of failed page requests.
 Like the Response Time graph this shows serious issues with the site — normally this red portion should be well below 1rps (and ideally 0rps).
 If it is above 0.5 it represents a site that is producing a significant number of errors.
     - You can verify if pages are not being served to users by checking the Events chart and looking for H12 errors.
 If these are occuring you probably want to add more dynos as described below.
 A large amount of H13 errors can also be a cause for concern.
 - Memory Usage tab
-    - It is very rare that Tabbycat sites will hit the memory limits of the Free or Hobby level dynos.
+    - It is very rare that Tabbycat sites will hit the memory limits of the Free or Hobby level dynos — its almost always hovering around 256mb of the (standard dyno) limit of 512mb.
 If the graph is approaching the dashed line you may want to restart the dynos and see if that resolves it.
     - *You can confirm that memory limits are causing the app to fail by checking for the presence of R14 errors in the Events chart*
-    - *If it continues to come very close to that memory limit you will want to upgrade your dynos to the Standard-level dynos which have increased memory.*
+    - *If it continues to come very close to that memory limit you will want to upgrade your dynos to the higher level dynos which have increased memory.*
 - Dyno Load tab
     - This graph shows how well your dynos are being utilised.
 It is scaled relative to the total number of dynos you are running (or have run previously).
 So if you have 10 dynos and the bar graph is near the '10' this shows that each dyno is being utilised 100% (either 100% on average over a 1-minute period or 100% max over a 1-minute period)
     - Generally if this bar graph is hitting the top it will represent a site that is slow or failing to load pages — if each dyno is busy it can't serve a new page until it is finished, and this can compound.